vmware-tanzu/tanzu-dev-portal/content/learningpaths/worked-example-of-continuous-integration-and-delivery/install-jenkins.md

 ```

-If the pods aren’t running, you will need to debug the installation.
+If the pod isn't running, you will need to debug the installation.
 Look at the events in the Jenkins namespace to see whether that highlights any issues:

 ```